CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 | Investigation | Conduct root cause analysis |
 | Recovery | Restore systems and services |

-CodePushGo streamlines responses for Capacitor apps by automating actions like quarantining suspicious updates and creating forensic logs for deeper analysis [\[4\]](https://parsers.vc/news/250207-navigating-the-new-frontier-of-mobile-app/).
+CodePushGo streamlines responses for React Native apps by automating actions like quarantining suspicious updates and creating forensic logs for deeper analysis [\[4\]](https://parsers.vc/news/250207-navigating-the-new-frontier-of-mobile-app/).

 These detection and response measures work hand-in-hand with encryption and signing protocols to provide a multi-layered defense system.